neavemj/JEV_assembly_pipe/README.md

 mkdir JEV_genomes
 ```

-Then copy the config.yaml file and the assemble_JEV.snakemake file from the github repository into your new data directory:
+Then copy the config.yaml file from the github repository into your new data directory:

 ```
 cp $HOME/software/JEV_assembly_pipe/config.yaml $HOME/data/JEV_genomes/
-cp $HOME/software/JEV_assembly_pipe/assemble_JEV.snakemake $HOME/data/JEV_genomes/
 ```

-*Note: copying these files is very important and ensures clear separation between the software and the data.
-Each time you run the pipeline, copy a new config and snakemake file to the data location*
+*Note: copying this file is very important and ensures clear separation between the software and the data.
+Each time you run the pipeline, copy a new config.yaml file to the data location*

 Now open the config.yaml file in your favorite text editor and change the installation location, the location of your sequence reads, and any other parameters.